wehlutyk/thesis/content/3-gistr-4-results.md

 We now wish to achieve a much finer view of the process at work in this evolution, by decomposing the transformation operations into smaller blocks.
 Our goal from now on is to achieve a more synthetic understanding of the process at work, beyond the simple description of the outer shape of the evolution.
+In what follows we will focus primarily on the data set from Experiment 3, which provides the best overall quality of data and sampling of transformations.
+The procedure we develop is of course applicable to the other two experiments, but we will not discuss those applications in any detail. \todo{check that.}

 ### Transformation breakdown